-Endpoint Services, SCCM, What is the SCCM Software Updates feature and how to set up?
+Endpoint Services, SCCM, SCCM Software Updates Information and Set Up

 How to use SCCM to manage Windows Updates on your endpoints.

 University of Illinois IT Pros leveraging Technology Services Endpoint Service SCCM Current Branch

 SCCM can be used to deploy Windows Updates to endpoints as an alternative to Campus WSUS.
 IT Pros can request which updates get deployed to which device collections, the schedule on which they run, and their installation behavior.

 - As deployments will be configured according to provided criteria, IT Pros will be responsible for monitoring compliance and notifying EPS of any issues.
 As such, it is recommended that additional deployments to test collections with their own configurations also be requested.